 - Some red pepper flakes for serving

-Choose some good quality beans, since that will affect the end result.
-Also, the older the beans are, the longer they will need to cook.
+- Choose some good quality beans, since that will affect the end result.
+Keep in mind that the older the beans are, the longer they will need to cook.

-If your tap water is hard (with a high mineral content) it is best to boil them with some soft (low mineral) bottled water.
-It makes great difference!
+- If your tap water is hard (with a high mineral content) it is best to boil them with some soft (low mineral) bottled water.
+It makes great difference in cooking time!

-Remember not to add salt until the beans are really tender and soft.
+- Remember not to add salt until the beans are tender and soft.